jarrodtaylor/SyrinxPreview/src/posts/20150223-why-build-an-e-commerce-site-with-html5-and-node-js.md

+---
+title: Build an E-Commerce Site With HTML5 and Node.js
+description: Node.js and HTML5 complement one another.
+Node.js provides horsepower to load web pages, and HTML5 gives your front-end functionality.
-title: Why build an e-commerce site with HTML5 and Node.js?
+archive_title: Why build an e-commerce site with HTML5 and Node.js?

-+++
+---

-# Why build an e-commerce site with HTML5 and Node.js?
+# Build an E-Commerce Site With HTML5 and Node.js

 In a previous post, [we discussed](http://blogs.syrinx.com/mobile-development/node-js-and-html5-a-match-made-in-mobile-heaven/) why using HTML5 and Node.js to build a mobile app is a heck of an idea.